Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Method

+Specifically, each sampled point in $\bm{P}$ (\ie, the input of the shape encoder) is geometrically projected onto the surface of its associated bone.
+This bone, modeled as a cylinder with a radius proportional to its length, is identified via the maximum influence from the coarse blend weights provided by our pretrained skeleton extractor (though simpler segmentation priors could also be used).

+These projected coordinates are then processed by a skeleton encoder that mirrors the shape encoder's architecture, except for its deterministic output.
+By sharing the subsampling indices from the shape encoding process, the skeleton encoder ensures that its output latents $\bm{Z}^{src}_p \in \mathbb{R}^{L \times d}$ maintain a strict one-to-one correspondence with the shape latents $\bm{Z}^{src}_s$.
+This enables the effective channel-wise concatenation of fine-grained dense pose context.
+Overall, the source skeleton encoding process is formulated as: where $\operatorname{Proj}(\cdot)$ denotes the geometric projection onto the associated bones of the source skeleton.

-As mentioned in \cref{sec:preliminaries}, each latent vector in $\bm{Z}^{src}_p$ corresponds to a specific local region around its query point on the source skeleton.
-To establish a robust correspondence between the source and target latents, we leverage the fact that the target skeleton is a rigid-deformed version of the source one.
-Specifically, the target skeleton in another pose is also encoded into a latent set $\bm{Z}^{tgt}_p$ by the shared skeleton encoder.
-But instead of performing re-sampling or re-projecting to get the required points on the target skeleton, we directly apply the bone-wise source-to-target rigid deformation to the fullset and subset of source skeletal points to form the target ones, which are then processed as where $\mathcal{T}(\cdot)$ represents the rigid deformation from the source to the target pose.
-This approach ensures the interpretability of the target latents, which is essential for the subsequent latent-space supervision (\cref{sec:training}).
+To establish robust source-target correspondence, the target skeleton is encoded into $\bm{Z}^{tgt}_p$ via the shared skeleton encoder.
+Crucially, instead of independently re-sampling or re-projecting target points---which would destroy latent alignment---we directly apply the bone-wise rigid deformation $\mathcal{T}(\cdot)$ to both the source fullset and subset projected points: By explicitly transforming the source coordinates, this approach maintains latent-level correspondence and ensures the interpretability of target latents for subsequent supervision (\cref{sec:training}).

-\parsection{Discriminative embeddings} Our skeleton encoding strategy expressed by \cref{eq:source_skeleton,eq:target_skeleton} naturally preserves a one-to-one correspondence between the source and target skeleton latents.
-As a variant of VecSet-based 3D shape encoder, such a skeleton encoder already has the ability to extract 3D contextual information, which is crucial for the subsequent latent posing transformer to match the source and target latents.
-However, we find in practice that this encoding process alone is insufficient for preserving geometric details across poses, especially for complex motions.
-To address this, the source-target correspondence has to be explicitly highlighted in the latent space, providing a shortcut for the transformer to ``copy'' source geometries to the target place.
+\parsection{Discriminative embeddings} While our skeleton encoding (\cref{eq:source_skeleton,eq:target_skeleton}) inherently preserves one-to-one source-target correspondence, we find in practice that this implicit 3D context alone is insufficient for the transformer to reliably preserve fine geometric details during articulation.
+To explicitly highlight this correspondence and provide a ``shortcut'' for the network to transform source geometries to target locations, we introduce a set of unique learnable embeddings to build more discriminative skeletal representations.